jplewe/aivx.io/index.md

 To realize this future, we're building an AI-native procedural generation engine, an extremely fast and adaptable hybrid approach to 3D.

 Our first product is a mesmerizing puzzle game with ever-changing visuals, AIVX PUSH.
 A demo is coming soon to Steam, with future releases on mobile and XR.
-It serves as a proof of concept, generating all visuals and UI on-device at runtime.
+It serves as a proof of concept for the procedural generation layer, generating all visuals and UI on-device at runtime.

 This site is brand new and coming in hot, sorry for the mess.